Yashita0012/Sales_retail/README.md

 git clone <repository_url>

 Set Up the Database:
-Execute the SQL file retail_sales.sql in your SQL environment to create and populate the database.
+Execute the SQL file retail_sales.sql in your PostgreSQL environment to create and populate the database.

 Run the Queries:
 Use the provided queries in the project documentation to perform analysis.